ProfessorJames/hangman/README.md

 \
 &nbsp;

-# Win/Lose Conditions:
+# Win or Lose Conditions:
 * The game ends when the player either correctly guesses the word or makes too many incorrect guesses (hangman is fully drawn).

 ## Player Loses
 * When the player runs out of lives the game ends.
-* The completed hangman graphic is displayed along with a message telling thh user their letter chocie was incorrect and the game is over.
+* The completed hangman graphic is displayed along with a message telling the user their letter choice was incorrect and the game is over.

 ![incorrect guess six](docs/images/incorrect_guess6.png)